LinkinSky/YouTube-Automate/README.md

 A simple Chrome extension that automates actions, making your viewing experience smoother.

 ## Features
-- Automatically detects and clicks the "Jump ahead" button.
+- Automatically detects and clicks the "Jump ahead" button (YouTube Premium feature).

 ## Installation
 1. Download the code as a ZIP file.